-But hold on a minute: Get-rich-quick schemes attract people with the lure of easy money, but more often than not, they can create more financial problems instead of solving them.
+But hold on a minute: Get-rich-quick schemes attract people with the lure of easy money, but all too often, they create more financial problems instead of solving them.

 Understanding these scams can help you avoid them — and avoid getting scammed by fraudsters.